AdaCore/spark2014/docs/ug/en/source/assertion_pragmas.rst

    :language: none
    :lines: 11,13

-But note that using |CodePeer| static analysis allows here to fully prove the loop invariant, which is possible because |CodePeer| generates its own sound approximation of loop invariants (see :ref:`Using CodePeer Static Analysis` for details):
+Note that using |CodePeer| static analysis allows here to fully prove the loop invariant, which is possible because |CodePeer| generates its own sound approximation of loop invariants (see :ref:`Using CodePeer Static Analysis` for details):